rebcabin/tangledown/README.md

 # LET ME TELL YOU A STORY

-This here README.md, the one you're reading right now, is *literature*, after all, so it should tell a story.
-Let's tell the story of creating Tangledown itself.
+This here README.md, the one you're reading right now, should tell the story of Tangledown.
 We'll use Tangledown to _create_ Tangledown.
 That's just like bootstrapping a compiler.
 We'll use Tangledown to tangle Tangledown itself out of this here document named README.md that you're reading right now.

-The first part of the story is that I just started writing the story, the Markdown.
+The first part of the story is that I just started writing the story.
 Then I filled in the code, moved everything around when I needed to, and kept rewriting until it all worked the way I wanted it to work.

 ## DISCLAIMER<a id="disclaimer"></a>

 This is a useful toy, but it has zero error handling.
 We currently talk only about the happy path.
 I try to be rude ("DUDE!") in comments every place where I sense trouble, but I'm only sure I haven't been rude enough.
-Read this a sense-of-humor.
-This story is supposed to be fun!
+Read this with a sense of humor.
+You're in on the story with me, and it's supposed to be fun!

 I also didn't try it on Windows, but I did try it on WSL, the Windows Subsystem for Linux.
 Works great on WSL!